any-docs/css/content/reference/properties/break-inside/index.md

 ## Page break aliases

-For compatibility reasons, the legacy {{cssxref("page-break-inside")}} property should be treated by browsers as an alias of `break-inside`.
+For compatibility reasons, the legacy `page-break-inside` property should be treated by browsers as an alias of `break-inside`.
 This ensures that sites using `page-break-inside` continue to work as designed.
 A subset of values should be aliased as follows:

 | page-break-inside | break-inside |
 | ----------------- | ------------ |